Domino-Blockchain/domichain/docs/src/getstarted/overview.md

 Every time you submit a transaction, somebody on the network is providing space and processing power to make it happen.
-To facilitate this, transactions on Solana require a fee to be paid in Lamports, which are the smallest units of SOL (like cents to a dollar or paise to a rupee).
-One SOL is equal to 1,000,000,000 Lamports, and one Lamport has a value of 0.000000001 SOL.
+To facilitate this, transactions on Solana require a fee to be paid in Lamports, which are the smallest units of DOMI (like cents to a dollar or paise to a rupee).
+One DOMI is equal to 1,000,000,000 Lamports, and one Lamport has a value of 0.000000001 DOMI.
 This fee is paid to the validators who process the transaction.

 Transactions fees are calculated based on two main parts: